-This framework is mandatory for all early years' providers (Statutory framework for the Early Years Foundation Stage; revised March 2017): maintained schools; non-maintained schools; independent schools; all providers on the Early Years Register.
+This framework is mandatory for all early years' providers (Early years foundation stage (EYFS) statutory framework; revised 4th September 2023): maintained schools; non-maintained schools; independent schools; all providers on the Early Years Register.
 Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 Children develop quickly in the early years and a child's experiences between birth and age five have a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right.
 Good parenting and high-quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.